AndreBL/ip6neigh/README.md

 ## Installing MAC OUI lookup feature
-`ip6neigh_mon.sh` can use an offline MAC address OUI lookup, if the file `oui.gz` is present.This makes names more readable for clients which do not send their hostname (e.g. the Chromebook) when making a DHCPv4 reqeust.
+`ip6neigh_mon.sh` can use an offline MAC address OUI lookup, if the file `oui.gz` is present.
+This makes names more readable for clients which do not send their hostname (e.g. the Chromebook) when making a DHCP request.

-To install, copy the `oui.gz` file to the router root directory by running `ip6neigh_oui_download.sh` tool
+To install, copy the `oui.gz` file to the router root directory by running `ip6neigh_oui_download.sh` tool:

 ```